 Some say regulation.
 Dr. Norman Campbell, University of Calgary, believes that the current government approach of voluntary salt reduction programs just don't work.
 Perhaps if there was more accountability and oversight for the industry, we would see better results - not only for the industry, but in the overall health of our population (since we also eat a ton of fast food).
 On the other hand, food companies cite technical food processing issues as barriers to reducing salt content, claiming that new technology and processes are needed in order to make lower-salt products.

 What can we do about it?

-OK, I'll cut back on fast food - what else can I do?
+Okay, I'll cut back on fast food.
+What else can I do?